loopdash/loopdash/src/faq/who-will-by-my-primary-point-of-contact.md

 url: /faq/primary-contact
 ---

-You'll have a dedicated Senior Project Manager who:

-- Understands your project goals
-- Coordinates team efforts
-- Serves as your main point of contact
-- Ensures smooth communication throughout the project
+A dedicated Senior Project Manager will guide your project, ensuring your goals are understood, team efforts are well-coordinated, and communication remains seamless.
+As your main point of contact, they’ll keep everything running smoothly from start to finish.